My Anki Template for Learning Chinese

 The stroke order feature does not work offline since Anki needs to download the stroke order library from the internet.

-Additionally, when creating new cards and copy-pasting characters, it’s important to not accidentally paste any formatting.
+Additionally, when creating new cards and copy-pasting characters, it’s important to remove any formatting.

 In the screenshots below, the characters at first appear unformatted.
 However, if you click on the <> button to toggle the HTML editor, you will see some extra text, which will prevent the stroke order animations from working.